SemShareKV: Efficient KVCache Sharing for Semantically Similar Prompts via Token-Level LSH Matching: Evaluation and Results

 \subsection{Efficiency Evaluation}

-We evaluate SemShareKV based on Time To First Token (TTFT) and KV Cache GPU KV memory usage, benchmarking it against Fully Recompute, SnapKV, and the unmodified H2O model.
-Figure~\ref{fig:effi_eval_multinews} demonstrates the efficiency advantages of SemShareKV on the MultiNews dataset, showing consistent improvements over baseline methods: SemShareKV achieves \textbf{6.25$\times$} faster Time-To-First-Token (TTFT) than Fully Recompute and H2O, \textbf{2.23$\times$} faster TTFT than SnapKV, while reducing memory usage by \textbf{42\%}.
+We evaluate SemShareKV based on Time To First Token (TTFT) and KV cache GPU KV memory usage, benchmarking it against Fully Recompute, SnapKV, and the unmodified H2O model.
+Figure~\ref{fig:effi_eval_multinews} demonstrates the efficiency advantages of SemShareKV on the MultiNews dataset, showing consistent improvements over baseline methods: SemShareKV achieves \textbf{6.25$\times$} faster Time-To-First-Token (TTFT) than Fully Recompute, PyramidKV and H2O, \textbf{2.23$\times$} faster TTFT than SnapKV, while reducing memory usage by \textbf{42\%}.
+Although PyramidKV uses less KV cache than SemShareKV, it does not accelerate the prefill phase, highlighting the effectiveness of SemShareKV.
 However, as illustrated in Figure~\ref{fig:effi_eval_kvsize_multinews}, SemShareKV offers limited performance improvements for shorter prompts (fewer than 700 tokens), which we attribute to the overhead caused by fuzzy token matching and the rearrangement of tokens from the precomputed cache of the reference prompt.
 In future work, our goal is to minimize this overhead.